Furniture Glossary®

 Nightstand:

-A small bedroom storage piece designed to fit on one side of a bed.
+A nightstand is a small bedside table designed to fit on one side of a bed.
 Nightstands can be outfitted with both storage drawers and shelves to allow books, lamps, phones, clocks, and other bedside essentials.

 Bedroom Mirror, Landscape Mirror:

-A mirror for the bedroom designed to be paired with a dresser, chest, or on its own.
-Landscape mirrors for the bedroom are highly desirable for their ability to create openness in the bedroom, and also showcase a more full-body view when used by a person.
+A bedroom mirror is a horizontal mirror that designed to be paired with a dresser, chest, or on its own.
+Bedroom mirrors are a type of landscape mirror, and they're highly desirable for their ability to create openness in the bedroom.

 Media Chest:

-Storage furniture that is similar to a dresser, however, it features an open top shelf or a media drawer to house modern day electronics.
+A media chest, often called a bedroom TV stand, is a storage furnishing that is similar to a chest, however, it features an open top shelf or a media drawer to house modern day electronics.

 Bed and Frame Terminology